swiss-territorial-data-lab/proj-dolines/README.md

 **Parameters**

 The chosen geological type must be specified in the script `global_parameters.py`.
-Only the areas of interest with the corresponding type will be processed. `None` means all that all the areas are processed at once with the same parameters. <br>
+Only the areas of interest with the corresponding type will be processed. `None` means that all the areas are processed at once with the same parameters. <br>
 The parameters are automatically adjusted to the geological type.
 They are saved for each type and method in the script `global_parameters.py`.
 They are imported in the workflow when needed.

 The configuration files are used mostly to indicate input and output paths for each script.

 **Assessment**

-The results of  are compared to ground truth and metrics are output with the command:
+The results are compared to the ground truth and metrics are outputted with the command:

 ```
 python scripts/assess_results.py config/<config file>